-Will there be Red Dead Online microtransactions?
+Are there Red Dead Online microtransactions?

-Rockstar is going down the tried and tested route it followed with GTA 5, so while there aren't any microtransactions tied to Red Dead Redemption 2 itself, there are Red Dead Online microtransactions.
+Rockstar have gone down the tried and tested route it followed with GTA 5, so while there aren't any microtransactions tied to Red Dead Redemption 2 itself, there are Red Dead Online microtransactions.
 With the sustained success of microtransactions in GTA Online over a 5+ year period, you can bet your bottom (virtual) dollar that Red Dead Online has a microtransaction system to provide you with a shortcut to better rewards.

-How will Red Dead Online microtransactions work?
+How do Red Dead Online microtransactions work?

 If it ain't broke, don't fix it.
-Red Dead Online follows a similar system to the GTA Online Shark Cards, which you use to buy virtual currency and get a better exchange rate the more real currency you spent at once.
-Obviously 'Shark Cards' are very much geared to GTA Online's modern marketplace, so instead you'll be purchasing 'Gold Bars' to top up your in-game dollars like a good ol' prospector, allowing you to unlock items you don't have the virtual dollars for.
+Red Dead Online follows a similar system to the GTA Online Shark Cards, which you use to buy virtual currency and get a better exchange rate the more real money you spent at once.
+Obviously 'Shark Cards' are very much geared to GTA Online's modern marketplace, so instead you'll be purchasing Red Dead Online Gold Bars to bolster your in-game currency like a good ol' prospector, allowing you to unlock items you don't have the virtual dollars for.